cpiemontese/tlc-elpi/README.md

     2. running the actual loop using: `run_itp X InScript` where `InScript` is a list of tactics that can be given as input.

 As an example of how one such file could look see `test_itt.elpi`.

-NOTE: `stlc` and everything concerning it is slightly outdated and may or may not be incomplete and or contain bugs.